-The GLX-D Advanced Digital Wireless system has been designed for rack mounting and can be expanded with Frequency Managers, rack mount receiver systems, remote antennas and accessories that make expanding your set up easier.
-This is why they are far more suited to the like of church PA systems, schools, auditoriums, theatres and musical acts in need of multiple wireless systems.
+The GLX-D Advanced Digital Wireless system has been designed for rack mounting and can be expanded with Frequency Managers, rack mount receiver systems, remote antennas, and other accessories that make expanding your set up easier.
+This is why they are far more suited to the like of church PA systems, schools, auditoriums, theatres, and musical acts in need of multiple wireless systems.

-What are the technical differences between the Shure GLXD & Shure GLXD Advanced microphone systems?
+What are the technical differences between the GLX-D and GLX-D Advanced?

 Maximum Simultaneous Systems Under Typical Conditions

 GLX-D Advanced: 9

 Maximum Simultaneous Systems Under Optimal Conditions